kassisaf/gameDealScraper/README.md

 - [X] Easily deployable to a free VPS as a single .jar file

 #### Soon™:
+- [ ] Logging to diagnose server failures
-- [ ] Caching to reduce api calls and server load
+- [ ] Caching to reduce API calls and server load
+- [ ] Installer script for easy VPS deployment
 - [ ] Proper Unit Testing
 - [ ] Full Javadoc